gearglow/ReptiliaWithATwist/The List.md

 _It's not any better on this end either,_ Elysia agreed.

 They both cast wandless switching spells, trading the Longbottoms for their starchy doppelgangers.
-Some quick featherweight charms, and they each picked up a patient and shadow-walked to The Kiln.
+Some quick sleep and featherweight charms, and they each picked up a patient and shadow-walked to The Kiln.